kezoo/sprite-webpack-plugin/README.md

   opacity {Number} 0 - 1, default 0

-  isBundled {Boolean} bundle all icons as a single one image file or output them based your directory structure (means one subdir could produce one image file and one css file), default true
+  isBundled {Boolean} bundle all icons as a single one image file or output them
+            based your directory structure (means one subdir could produce one image file and one css file), default true

   enlarge {Number} for retina display, valid number 1 - 3, default null

   margin {Number} make sprite image prettier, valid number 2 - 10, default 2

+  templatePath {String} define your own css template, default null

+  fixedStylePath {String} this is the path of the css property 'background-url',
+                 if you know the image url, you can assign it here, recommend. otherwise the plugin will use the relative path

 ```